University of Western Ontario Faculty of Law: Admissions and academics

-For the 2017 academic year, there were 2,152 applicants for the 173 first-year spaces.
-The mean entering grade was 84% (3.7 GPA) and the mean LSAT score was 162 (86th percentile).
+For the 2022 academic year, there were 2,549 applicants for the 189 first-year spaces.
+The mean/median cumulative average for successful applicants was 3.6 and the mean/median LSAT score was 162.

 The school also has exchange programs with law schools around the world.
 Upper year students have the opportunity to study abroad for one semester for credit to their Western J.D.

 The faculty offers two masters-level degrees: the Master of Laws (LL.M.) and the Master of Studies in Law (M.S.L.).
 The Ph.D. program began in September 2013.

 Western Law, in conjunction with other faculties on campus also offers joint degree programs, including combined business and law degrees, combined law and engineering degrees and combined law and Ph.D. degrees.

 The 2009–10 academic year marked Western Law's 50th anniversary.

 Centres and clinics

 The law school houses a number of student-staffed legal centres and clinics, which provide services to different segments of the community, while providing law students with practical legal experience.